Perrie Edwards

 Perrie Louise Edwards (born 10 July 1993) is an English singer.
 Her music career began when she auditioned for The X Factor UK, and joined the line up for Little Mix.
 Formed during the show's eighth series, Little Mix became the first group to win the competition, and together went on to release six studio albums and amassed nineteen UK top-ten singles, five of which reached number one.
 Before going on hiatus in 2022, they became the first girl group to win the Brit Award for British Group.

 Edwards launched her career as a solo artist in 2024 with the single "Forget About Us", which peaked inside the top ten on the UK Singles Chart.
+It was followed up by singles "Tears", "You Go Your Way" and "If He Wanted to He Would".
+Her debut solo album, Perrie, was released on September 26, 2025, and reached number three on the UK Albums Chart.

-It was followed up by singles "Tears" and "You Go Your Way".
-She is also a patron for CoppaFeel! and is the first female ambassador for the brand Supreme Nutrition.
+Edwards' is also a patron for CoppaFeel! and is the first female ambassador for the brand Supreme Nutrition.
 In 2021, she launched a fashion brand, Disora.
-Edwards’ debut solo album, Perrie, was released on September 26, 2025, and reached number three on the UK Albums Chart.